Toughee/myNetTag-React/README.md

 # uPetitBio

-Provides a brief summary of your device data.
+Provides a brief summary for your location

 ## Information it provides

-- Your timezone
+- Your current time and timezone you're in
-- Your O.S

 ### Future data to be added
-- Your device's uptime
 - Your location(City/State)
+- Current weather
+- Recent worldwide news

 #### Tools used